fraserlove/gpt-alpha/README.md

 The dataset is loaded via the `gpt/dataloader.py` script.
 This script loads the dataset from the shards, shuffling the shards and also shuffling the documents within each shard.
 The script then concatenates the documents and loads them into batches.

 ### Training
-The GPT model can be trained using the `train.py` script.
+GPT-α can be trained using the `train.py` script.
 The script supports both single-GPU and multi-GPU training using data parallelism.
 The model is trained using a custom training loop with a learning rate scheduler and gradient clipping as per GPT-3.

 To run on a single GPU, use the following command:
 ```bash